 On June 29, 2009, Cardinal Dolan received the pallium, a symbol of his office as an archbishop, from His Holiness, Pope Benedict XVI, at St. Peter’s Basilica.

-On November 16, 2010, Cardinal Dolan was elected president of the United States Conference of Catholic Bishops.
-He succeeds Cardinal Francis George of Chicago.
+Cardinal Dolan was elected president of the United States Conference of Catholic Bishops, in November, 2010, succeeding Cardinal Francis George of Chicago.
+He was succeeded by Archbishop Joseph Kurtz of Louisville in November of 2013, having completed his three year term as president.

 On January 6, 2012, His Holiness Pope Benedict XVI announced that Cardinal Dolan was to be appointed to the College of Cardinals.
 He was elevated in the Consistory of February 18, 2012.